Jelly Palm - Butia odorata

 Fig. 2

-B. odorara tree
+B. odorara young tree

 Butia odorata leaflet with ramenta visible on the underside (closer view)